freeyland/e2c/README.md

 To get a list of all commands and usage information, run ```e2c``` or ```e2c --help``` which is equivalent.

-See [E2C COMMAND LIST](E2CCOMMANDS.md) for a full overview of available commands
+See [E2C COMMAND LIST](E2CCOMMANDS.md) for a full overview of available commands.

+During the installation you will be asked several questions in a wizard.
+When asked for a Magento edition you have 3 options:

+* CE: community edition, installed via composer
+* EE: enterprise edition, installed via composer
+* DE: community edition, downloaded from http://pubfiles.nexcess.net/magento/ce-packages/

+Both CE and EE will also install Studioemma/optimus theme.

 ### Interactive project initialization mode (existing and new)